seanbaxter/circle/gems/taco.md

 ## Program 2: TACO as a compile-time library

 We've been making system calls to the `taco` compiler, capturing its terminal output, and injecting that into a Circle program.
 But TACO also comes as a library with more options for configuration.
 Our Circle program will now assume the responsibilities of the `taco` compiler, calling the parser, lowering- and code-generation functions directly from the TACO API.
-I modelled this utility function on the simplest possible path through the [`taco` compiler](https://github.com/tensor-compiler/taco/blob/master/tools/taco.cpp).
+I modelled this utility function on the simplest possible sparsity-supporting path through the [`taco` compiler](https://github.com/tensor-compiler/taco/blob/master/tools/taco.cpp).

 [**taco2.cxx**](taco2.cxx)
 ```cpp